Francis George: Religious freedom

-LGBTQ rights
+LGBTQ issues

 When a new route was proposed for the 2012 annual Chicago Pride Parade that would take it past a Catholic church, George told an interviewer: "you don't want the Gay Liberation Movement to morph into something like the Ku Klux Klan, demonstrating in the streets against Catholicism."
 In response, LGBT advocates in Chicago called for George's resignation, but George said: "When the pastor's request for reconsideration of the plans was ignored, the organizers invited an obvious comparison to other groups who have historically attempted to stifle the religious freedom of the Catholic Church."
 Two weeks later, George apologized: "This has evidently wounded a good number of people.
 I have family members myself who are gay and lesbian, so it's part of our lives.
 So I'm sorry for the hurt."
 He said he was "speaking out of fear that I have for the church's liberty and I was reaching for an analogy which was very inappropriate ...Sometimes fear is a bad motivation."
 LGBT rights advocates accepted his apology.

 In a 2013 pastoral letter to the Archdiocese of Chicago, George stated that the passage of same-sex marriage legislation in Illinois, which appeared imminent, would be "acting against the common good of society.
 This proposed legislation will have long-term consequences because laws teach; they tell us what is socially acceptable and what is not, and most people conform to the dictates of their respective society, at least in the short run".

 In September 2014, in his column in The Catholic New World, George alleged that the US Government and society were now approving sexual relationships so at odds with Catholic teaching that "the church's teaching on these issues is now evidence of intolerance for what the civil law upholds and even imposes" and that "those who do not conform to the official religion, we are warned, place their citizenship in danger."
 He also cited the requirements of the 2010 federal Affordable Care Act.
 He wrote that:

 "It already means in some States that those who run businesses must conform their activities to the official religion or be fined, as Christians and Jews are fined for their religion in countries governed by Sharia law."

 In September 2014, George met with a gay music director of a Catholic parish who had been fired after announcing his intention to marry his partner.
 The man said of the meeting: "I was just again grateful for the opportunity to meet with him, for him to know me, for him to hear my story. ...I think the overall tone was again pastoral."